psripathy/LEARNING/UberConf.md

 [ArchitecturalPatternsFocusMessaging.pdf](https://github.com/user-attachments/files/16476138/ArchitecturalPatternsFocusMessaging.pdf)
   #### Domain Driven Design (DDD)
-  1.‘Domain’ refers to the problem space the software is meant to address.
+  1.‘Domain’ refers to the problem space or the business problem the software is meant to address.
 Ex.
-Fleet Rental.
-Key concepts of DDD are
+Fleet Rental Management.
+Key concepts of DDD are Core Domains & Sub Domains.

-      - Domain: The business problem the software is trying to solve. eg., Car Rental Management.
-      - Core Domain: This is the part of the business that delivers most value to the company. eg., Contract Management, Pricing & Billing, Fleet Ordering/Allocation, CRM etc.
+     - Core Domain: This is the part of the business that delivers most value to the company.
-      - Subdomains: This is the part that supports the core domains and have explicit responsibilities. eg., Fleet Maintenance/Repair, AME, Insurance & Compliance, Logistics & Vehicle Tracking.
+     - Subdomains: This is the part that supports the core domains and have explicit responsibilities.

   2. Ubiqutous Language (Helps define the **Problem Space**)
      - Is the shared vocabulary that is understood by both technical & non-technical stakeholders understand.
 Reflects the core concepts and processes within the domain.